Roopkund – The most popular of them all!

 If you have an additional day in Lohajung before or after your trek, visit Ajan Top, an easy trek that you can do on your own.

 How to get fit for the Roopkund trek

 This is another area you should work on.
 The Roopkund trek has something beautiful about it.
 With every big climb comes a lovely flat section.
 So the whole trek is like a staircase: A climb, followed by a flat, followed by a climb and then again a flat.
-If you are going in the monbths of May and June, you have to walk through snow.
+If you are going in the months of May and June, you have to walk through snow.
 It could be taxing for your legs.
 For this, strengthening your legs will help.
 You can do some squats to strengthen them.
-Do around 3 sets of squats, with 8 squats in each set.

 Another aspect that will help you trek comfortably is flexibility.
 For this, you can do some stretching exercises – stretch your hamstrings, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 On your trek, it is important that you arrive on the slopes with your muscles relaxed.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.